We Compare VWO vs IEMG:

 IEMG Top 10 Holdings

-Blackrock’s IEMG is largely made up of Taiwan Semiconductor Manufacturing, Tencent, Samsung, Alibaba, and Meituan, and provides exposure to over 2,000 stocks.
+Blackrock’s IEMG comprises Taiwan Semiconductor Manufacturing, Tencent, Samsung, Alibaba, and Meituan and provides exposure to over 2,000 stocks.

 Which Is Better: VWO vs IEMG?

 Both VWO and IEMG are good investments.
 Both have recorded strong performance and are highly liquid, with over $80 billion in assets.

 For investors that prefer passive investments, both VWO and IEMG are passive and track market-cap-weighted indices.

 The big difference between the two tends to affect diversification which is a key strategy for better performance in investment.